ArchanaGangadhar/JAVA-Documentation/Interface/INTERFACE.md

 An interface needs to be throughly planned before creation, since it is challenging to edit it, once it is implemented by multiple classes.
 However if needs arises to modify interface, it can be done as follows:

 - Create a new interface out of existing interface, by inplementing exiting interface in the new interface.
-And the classes if they want to adapt the change, can refer\implement te new interface instead.
+And the classes if they want to adapt the change, can refer\implement the new interface instead.
 - If a new method needs to be added to the interface,then you can define it within the interface, as either static or default.
 This way, the classes implementing this interface need not have to define the new method.

 #### Extending interfaces that contain default methods